 1) Talk to Your Doctor

-It’s important to keep in mind that burnout and its manifestations can be easily confused with depression or a physical condition.
+It’s important to remember that burnout and its manifestations can be easily confused with depression or a physical health condition.
 This is why it’s important to talk to your doctor if you notice the signs we listed above.

 2) Review Your Options

 Dealing with burnout around work doesn’t automatically mean you have to quit your job, and there’s no need to rush into a decision.
-However, it’s important to take stock of your life and review your options.
+However, taking stock of your life and reviewing your options is important.

 Consider the benefits and drawbacks of leaving your job or putting specific boundaries in place to improve your work/life balance (such as stopping work on time or committing to not taking work home).

-It’s also a good idea to think about areas in which you can ask for help, support, or accountability.
-Finally, no matter what decisions you make about work or boundaries, it’s essential to start proactively participating in self-care.
+It’s also a good idea to think about areas where you can ask for help, support, or accountability from trusted friends and family members.
+Finally, no matter what decisions you make about work or boundaries, it’s essential to start proactively participating in self-care, like eating a healthy diet, getting plenty of exercise, and practicing good sleep habits.

 The following tips will help with just that.